leto/address-validator/README.md

 # Test Suite

-Tests are written with qunit, direcly in the browser: http://duke.leto.net/address-validator/
+Tests are written with [qunit](http://qunitjs.com/), and run direcly in the browser: http://duke.leto.net/address-validator/

 # Supported Address Types